conan-io/docs/extending/template_system/info_graph.rst

 .. warning::

-    This has to be considered as an **experimental** feature, we might change the context provided to these templates once we have more examples from the community.
+    This is a **migrated** feature.
+Please refer to :ref:`conan_v2_graph_info` learn about the changes.
+    Most of the functionality remains intact the main changes are to the command line.

 The :ref:`conan_info` command can generate a visualization of the dependency graph, it